storelocatorjs/storelocator/docs/available-options.md

-title: How it works - Storelocator.js
+title: How it works - Storelocatorjs
-description: The project includes a minimalist HTML structure example to start your Storelocator.
-All options are listed here and can be changed in the constructor
+description: Storelocatorjs includes multiple options to personnalize the map

-Storelocator contains many options to allow you to easily configure your map according to your needs.
+Storelocatorjs contains many options to allow you to easily configure your map according to your needs.
 List of all options with their default values.

 #### `apiKey`